fedir/ghstat/ratings.md

 * The most popular project is `keystonejs/keystone`
 * The newest project is `strapi/strapi`
 * The project with more commits is `directus/directus`
+* The project with biggest average contribution period is `apostrophecms/apostrophe`
 * The project with more tags is `apostrophecms/apostrophe`
 * The project made by most notable top contributors is `keystonejs/keystone`
 * The project with best errors resolving rate is `directus/directus`